jahabeebs/code-the-hidden-language-book-notes/notes.md

             Capacitor can store electric charge but not indefinitely DRAM works by having capacitor charges refreshed thousands of times per second Both static and dynamic RAM are volatile memory

+Chapter 20: Automatic Arithmetic
+    An accumulator is a latch used to accumulate a running total of numbers An accumulator doesn't just accumulate
+        Often acts as a latch that holds first one number and then that number combined with another Problem is when a mistake is made and need to redo a calculation Adding without a calculator
+        First enter 8 bytes into RAM array using control panel Must connect RAM array to accumulating adder circuit (adder, latch, ram) Need control signals
+            Clock input for counter, Clock input for latch, Write input for RAM Most complex part of a circuit like this When adding bytes some computers store from high to low and others low to high These methods are big-endian and little-endian
+    Big vs little endian
+        For purposes of addition you'd want to start with least significant byte So little-endian best for this
+    Instruction does or operation codes or op codes Instruct machine reading memory what to do -- like addition or subtraction Contents of memory can now be differentiated as code and data Triple-byte accumulator distinguishes hardware vs software
+        Hardware is circuitry
+        Software is codes and data stored in memory Codes and numbers are stored in flip-flops Bits become signals that integrate with hardware Both hardware and software are electrical signals interacting with logic gates Microprocessor invented by 1980s
+        Could access 64kb of memory and interpret 256 different opcodes Mostly designed for embedded systems
+        Intel 8080 was first microprocessor used in home computer
 </pre>